enyojs/enyo-docs/developer-guide/best-practices/api-reference.md

 `enyo/List`.
 This property may be accessed by methods that handle the `onSetupItem` event.

-#### Type Definitions
+### Type Definitions

-Sometimes you may need to create customized objects that do not correspond to a particular JavaScript or Enyo type.
+Sometimes you may need to create customized objects that do not correspond to an existing JavaScript or Enyo type.
 In this case, you will use JSDoc comments to define the custom type.
 For example, here is the definition for an `OverscrollBoundaryObject`, a data object used by `enyo/Scroller`:

 ```javascript